Safe Living Basics

 Иванкова Полина Викторовна

 - To develope knowledge and skills required to ensure safety necessary for professional activity.

-- Creates and maintains safe living conditions, also in emergency situations
+- creates and maintains safe living conditions, including in case of emergency situations

 - Students in the Academic Space of HSE